 Children of Grace was always going to be an environment where true believers can live from the land, be actively contributing to the farming of that land and most of all growing in their faith and making disciples for Christ.
 Children of Grace will become a community growing in faith, hope and love, a thankful community filled with Godly joy that overflows into the greater community of Trenance, a community growing with the vision to teach and equip His people to serve Him and their brothers and sisters in the faith.
 This will be a long term project and will come with opposition from the enemy.
 Never the less the devil has no power over this project.
 God will establish our goods works that is in accordance with His Word.

 · At the start of this project we had a local community lady caring for her son, and five other vulnerable children on the property with this home being run under the same vision as our forever family units moving towards independence.
 At present we have no children being cared for on this property, and we remain focused now on the agriculture project to become a self-sustaining project to support Our Neighbours Ministry.

 · We have started growing crops and raising broiler chickens, overseen by Ernest Mhlamba who lives on the property.
 Ernest graduated from Ebeneezer Agriculture College, which provides agriculture management to vulnerable young people.

 · Another vulnerable child (who had been very unwell) and his father have been offered short-term accommodation on the property given their very challenging circumstances, and that the father is the sole care-giver for his son.
-Pedzisai is now assisting in the agriculture project and his son Clifford now attends a local high school.
+Pedzisai is now assisting in the agriculture project as Our Neighbours was supporting Clifford attending a local high school.
 Sadly Clifford became unwell and passed away but his dad Pedzisai continues to work in the agriculture project

 Growth Plans for 2015